Virtue signalling: History

-"Vice signalling" has been used variously elsewhere, to refer either to "show[ing] you are tough, hard-headed, a dealer in uncomfortable truths, and, above all, that you live in 'the real world'", in a way that goes beyond what actual pragmatism requires, or to "a public display of immorality, intended to create a community based on cruelty and disregard for others, which is proud of it at the same time."

 Examples

 Social media

-Angela Nagle, in her book Kill All Normies, described the internet reactions to the Kony 2012 viral video as "what we might now call 'virtue signaling'", and that "the usual cycles of public displays of outrage online began as expected with inevitable competitive virtue signaling" in the aftermath of the killing of Harambe.
+Angela Nagle, in her book Kill All Normies, described Internet reactions to the Kony 2012 viral video as "what we might now call 'virtue signaling'", and that "the usual cycles of public displays of outrage online began as expected with inevitable competitive virtue signaling" in the aftermath of the killing of Harambe.
 B. D. McClay wrote in The Hedgehog Review that signalling particularly flourished in online communities.
 It was unavoidable in digital interactions because they lacked the qualities of offline life, such as spontaneity.
 When one filled out a list of one's favourite books for Facebook, one was usually aware of what that list said about oneself.

 Blackout Tuesday, a collective action that was ostensibly intended to combat racism and police brutality that was carried out on June 2, 2020, mainly by businesses and celebrities through social media in response to the killings of several black people by police officers, was criticized as a form of virtue signalling for the initiative's "lack of clarity and direction".

+In 2024, the pro-Palestinian political slogan "All Eyes on Rafah" went viral after an AI generated image of the phrase was shared on social media.
+Some users criticized the campaign as a form of virtue signalling and compared it to Blackout Tuesday, and believed that it would be more important for people to post actual pictures of Rafah.

 Marketing

 In addition to individuals, companies have also been accused of virtue signalling in marketing, public relations, and brand communication.
-Conspicuous consumption has been described as a form of consumer virtue signalling, and the social desirability bias of survey respondents may complicate business data gathering.